danielsaidi/website_danielsaidi/collections/_posts/2022/2022-07-01-building-a-rich-text-editor-for-uikit-appkit-and-swiftui.md

 ![A screenshow of how changes are not synced from the text view back to the state binding]({{page.assets}}changes-not-synced.jpg){:width="650px"}

 In the image above, I have typed in the text field, but the `Text` view still shows the original text.
-This is because we never write back any changes in the text editor to the text binding.
+This is because we never write back any changes in the rich text editor to the text binding.
 Let's fix that.

 ## Syncing changes

 To listen for changes in the text views and sync them back to the text binding, we need to implement text view delegation.
 However, since `TextEditor` is a struct, it can't be used as the text view delegate.

-We can solve this by adding a `coordinator` to the text editor and use it as the delegate.
+We can solve this by adding a `coordinator` to the editor and then use it as the delegate.
 Let's create a `RichTextCoordinator` and use it to coordinate changes between SwiftUI and the underlying views.

 ```swift
 #if os(iOS) || os(macOS) || os(tvOS)